tlandle/tlandle.github.io/cv.md

 Advanced Development Programs

-- Lead C/C++ vehicle control software development on embedded linux and baremetal platforms
+- Technical lead for development, design, and implementation for communications software.
-- Designed distributed/edge systems software in C/C++ for systems using combinations of wired and wireless protocols and communication standards
+- Senior developer for communications and interfacing software for various hardware platforms supporting communications via wired and wireless communication protocols and communication standards using C/C++ and Python.
+- Lead developer and functional owner for embedded linux distribution built with YoctoLinux to run CUDA/Deepstream object detection pipeline and supporting software on Tegra Xavier SoC.
+- Lead developer and functional owner for simulation infrastructure to generate synthetic, auto labeled data for AI/ML object detection pipelines using MetaVR and AFSIM used to train deep learning models.
+- Responsible for YoctoLinux toolchain/SDK infrastructure supporting both Windows(mingw32) and Linux(gcc) development toolchains to develop applications for embedded linux and baremetal platforms.
-- Developed YoctoLinux and baremetal software for Zynq Ultrascale+ MPSoC, ARM64 architecture system
+- Developed C/C++ vehicle control software for embedded linux and baremetal platforms for Xilinx  Zynq Ultrascale+ MPSoC, Tegra Xavier SoC, and x86_64 based systems.
-- YoctoLinux toolchain/SDK development for both Windows and Linux development systems.

 #### Lead Embedded Software Engineer | Georgia Tech Research Institute | August 2019 - June 2020